- CHRISTOLOGY – Christ’s message and mission

 Jesus emphasised the loving kindness and mercy of God towards sinners – His

-• Jesus regarded the essentially futuristic reign of God as already present through His
+proclamation is one of hope and joy.- Jesus regarded the essentially futuristic reign of God as already present through His

 coming and as particularly manifest in His exorcisms and miracles.
 He preached the